-The intent behind the VoiceTrack Editor is for you to put two audio files in the Cut1 and Cut2 Tracks, then record your voice on the VoiceTrack Track.
-Once your voice is recorded, you can slide the three tracks over and under each other (if you have appropriate audio hardware) and line up everything just as you'd like.
-You can then export a recording of your voice that will always line up correctly with the other two tracks, but without modifying the other two tracks in any way.
+The intent behind the VoiceTrack Editor is for you to put two consecutive audio events from the Program Log in the Cut1 and Cut2 Tracks, then record your voice on the VoiceTrack Track.
+Once your voice is recorded, you can slide the three tracks over and under each other (if you have appropriate audio hardware) and line up the cross-over points of the audio files just as you'd like.
+You can then paste that recording of your voice into the Program Log and it will always line up correctly with the other two tracks without modifying the other two tracks in any way.
 This is done by adding special tones to the VoiceTrack file which is recorded in the VoiceTrack Track.